slobentanzer/causality_perspective_2023/manuscript.md

 “Moving through the latent space” reduces the number of variables that change upon intervention, making exploration simpler in theory.
 In practice, however, ease and sensibility of exploration depend completely on whether the inductive biases in the embedding process capture the underlying biology.
 In addition, latent spaces have no trivial connection to the real-world measurements they are based on.
-Each model, and each parameterisation of a single model, generates their own, independent latent space; in consequence, the exploration of latent spaces is challenging and time-consuming.
+Each model instance generates its own, independent latent space; in consequence, the exploration of latent spaces is challenging and time-consuming.

 Even if a given latent space can be explored, there is often no guarantee that interpolation between sensible latent representations also leads to sensible results.
 As an example, consider a prevailing issue of visual generative models in drawing human hands: images of hands typically involve mangled anatomy and an incorrect number of digits [@{https://www.newyorker.com/culture/rabbit-holes/the-uncanny-failures-of-ai-generated-hands}].